4-Digits

-4-Digits (abbreviation: 4-D) is a lottery in Germany, Singapore, and Malaysia.
+4-Digits (abbreviation: 4-D) is a type of lottery in Germany, Singapore, and Malaysia.
 Individuals play by choosing any number from 0000 to 9999.
 Then, twenty-three winning numbers are drawn each time.
 If one of the numbers matches the one that the player has bought, a prize is won.
 A draw is conducted to select these winning numbers.
 4-Digits is a fixed-odds game.

 Magnum 4D is the first legalised 4D Operator licensed by the Malaysian Government to operate 4D.
 Soon thereafter, other lottery operators followed suit, as this is a very popular game in Singapore and Malaysia.
 The recently launched Daily Derby 4D Blue and Green and 5D jackpots of WTL-M is also growing popular now.

-Singapore Pools is the sole provider of gambling games in Singapore.
-4-D and lottery 6/49 are two of the most popular.
 A similar 4-D game with its prize structure fully revealed can be found in Taiwan and Cambodia.